speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 ## Understanding the Repository Structure: A Guided Tour

-When you clone this repository, you're not just getting code—you're getting a **working MLIR compiler project** structured following LLVM/MLIR conventions.
+When you clone this repository, you're not just getting code, you're getting a **working MLIR compiler project** structured following LLVM/MLIR conventions.
 Let's understand the philosophy behind this organization.

 ```
 mlir-tutorial/